2025 Conference Program

 Instructor, Supportive Oncology, Dana-Farber Cancer Institute (USA)

-Wednesday, October 29 Plenary Presentation on: Integrating Psychedelic-Assisted Therapies into Oncology: A Path to Resilience and Meaning
+Wednesday, October 29 Plenary Presentation on: Psychedelic-Assisted Therapy in Integrative Oncology: Evidence, Experience, and Emerging Priorities

 Kerry Bone